-The Ministry of Social Affairs and Senior Citizens oversees the municipalities' receipt of state reimbursement within the Ministry's responsibility areas.
+The Ministry of Social Affairs, Housing and Senior Citizens oversees the municipalities' receipt of state reimbursement within the Ministry's responsibility areas.

-Each Danish municipality is required to file an annual audit report with an auditor's certificate for the previous financial year to the Ministry of Social Affairs and Senior Citizens.
+Each Danish municipality is required to file an annual audit report with an auditor's certificate for the previous financial year to the Ministry of Social Affairs, Housing and Senior Citizens.

 The deadline for filing the annual report to the Ministry is August 31st, except for the municipality of Copenhagen, where the deadline is November 30th.